-In 2018, OPERS continued to provide monthly allowances for health care coverage for Traditional Pension Plan and Combined Plan retirees and their eligible dependents in various OPERS-sponsored plans.
+In 2019, OPERS continued to provide monthly allowances for health care coverage for Traditional Pension Plan and Combined Plan retirees and their eligible dependents in various OPERS-sponsored plans.
 For those retiring on or after January 1, 2015, the allowance (subsidy) provided by OPERS is based on age and years of qualifying service credit when a recipient first enrolls in OPERS health care.

-In 2018, OPERS offered medical and pharmacy plans for recipients yet to enroll in Medicare.
+In 2019, OPERS offered medical and pharmacy plans for recipients yet to enroll in Medicare.
 Monthly allowances were used to offset the monthly premium for the coverage provided.
 Traditional Pension Plan and Combined Plan retirees enrolled in Medicare Parts A and B received an allowance credited to an HRA to be used to reimburse qualifying medical expenses associated with the coverage in which the retiree is enrolled through the Connector.
-The Connector is administered by a vendor selected by OPERS.
-The vendor assists retirees, spouses and dependents with selecting a medical and pharmacy plan.
 If the retiree is living, the retiree may use their HRA to reimburse the cost of a spouse's coverage.
 Spouses eligible for Medicare began to have access to the Connector in 2016; spouses not yet eligible for Medicare have access to OPERS coverage at full cost.
 If the retiree has at least 20 years of qualifying service and is enrolled in OPERS health care, children (up to age 26) receive half of the retiree's allowance percentage.
 If the recipient has less than 20 years of qualifying service, children (up to age 26) have access to OPERS coverage at the full cost until 2020.